Can You Deposit an Estate Check Into a Personal Account?

 We’re going to answer this question below, along with a few important considerations that apply to both residents and non-residents of the US.

-For non-residents, it’s also important that you consider how to open an American bank account in order to receive proceeds from an estate, which can be done 100% remotely.
+For non-residents, it’s also important that you consider the US banking requirements and how to open an American bank account in order to receive proceeds from an estate, which can be done 100% remotely.

 Feel free to jump ahead to the areas most relevant to you by using the table of contents below.